Haitian president's hometown holds funeral amid violence

 Moïse's body arrived shortly after dawn at his family's seaside property where the funeral is being held.
 Six officials carried the brown casket up a stage where they saluted it and stood before it in silence for several minutes before draping a large red and blue Haitian flag over it.

-The funeral comes days after a new prime minister supported by key international diplomats was installed in Haiti — a move that appeared aimed at averting a leadership struggle following Moïse's assassination.
+The funeral came days after Henry, with support from key international diplomats, was installed in Haiti — a move that appeared aimed at averting a leadership struggle following Moïse's assassination.

-Ariel Henry, who was designated prime minister by Moïse before he was slain but never sworn in replaced interim prime minister Claude Joseph, and has promised to form a provisional consensus government until elections are held.
+Henry, who was designated prime minister by Moïse before he was slain, but never sworn in, replaced interim Prime Minister Claude Joseph, and has promised to form a provisional consensus Government until elections are held.

-On Thursday, violent demonstrations hit neighbourhoods in Cap-Haitien as groups of men fired shots into the air and blocked some roads with blazing tires.
-One heavily guarded police convoy carrying unknown officials drove through one flaming barricade, with a vehicle nearly flipping over.

-A priest who presided over a Mass on Thursday morning at Cap-Haitian's cathedral to honour Moïse warned there was too much bloodshed in Haiti as he asked people to find peace, noting that the poorest communities are affected.

 “They took his life, but they can't take his memories,” said a priest who presided over the ceremony.
 “They can't take his brain.
 They can't take his ideas.
 We are Jovenel Moïse.”